Cultural fusion in Nagasaki prefecture’s second largest city.

 Sasebo is a city where cultures cross borders and fuse together in unexpected, but delightful ways.

 A major draw to the area is the Dutch-themed amusement park Huis Ten Bosch in southern Sasebo.
 It’s not strictly Dutch or Japanese but the combination therein is both entertaining and charming.

 Then, there’s Sasebo’s signature local specialty – the aptly named Sasebo Burger.
-It’s traditionally characterized as a beef burger topped with bacon, lettuce, tomatoes, and a sunny side up egg but each shop offers their own variations.
+It’s traditionally characterized as a beef burger topped with bacon, lettuce, tomatoes, and a sunny side up egg but each shop offers its own variations.
 Created in the 1950s, its origin stems from local eateries’ attempts to cater to the appetites of American servicemen stepping off base.
 Over the years, the burger has become more and more popular.
-Today, locals and foreigners alike line up to grab one these scrumptious institutions from joints throughout the city.
+Today, locals and foreigners alike line up to grab one of these scrumptious institutions from joints throughout the city.

 Sasebo also contains the Sakai National Park 99 islands, or Kujukushima.
 This area, despite its name, actually contains 208 largely uninhabited islands.
-You can take in the islands from three observation towers: Tenkaiho, Ishidake and Yumihari.
+You can take in the islands from three observation towers: Tenkaiho, Ishidake, and Yumihari.
 Movie buffs out there might want to head to Ishidake; the observatory’s beautiful panoramic views were featured during the opening sequence of the 2003 Tom Cruise film The Last Samurai.

 For dance enthusiasts, Sasebo hosts one of the largest yosakoi dance festivals in Kyushu.
 Held over the third weekend in October every year, the festival is spread over several locations where you can watch more than 170 dance teams from across Japan show off their sweet moves.